-Campus offices continue to develop new ways of figuring out how to best deliver what you need, when you need it.
+Campus offices continue to deliver what you need, when you need it.
 Support services remain accessible while learning and working plans for fall are evolving and on track.
 Check back often.

 Ways to "Visit" UVM's Campus

 - Online Learning Resources - includes academic support and tips for success.

 - The Center for Teaching and Learning (CTL) is the hub for remote teaching strategies and support.
 The CTL shares strategies for using university-supported applications (Blackboard, MS Teams) and detailed how-to documentation for several other instructional technologies.
 Their events page offers opportunities for gathering remotely for assistance and support.

 - Guide for working remotely

 - The Writing in the Disciplines (WID) program shares strategies for teaching writing remotely as well as disciplinary resources for teaching in the moment.
 WID's workshops and other programs are listed on the CTL events calendar.

 - Student Accessibility Services is available to help you ensure that your online instruction is accessible

 - Get help: CTL support is now offered via email, telephone, and video conference via Teams.
 Submit a ticket by emailing email@example.com or call: (802) 656-1155.